Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Experiments

 \subsection{Experimental Setup}

-Our aim is to examine whether VWB can accurately approximate the continuous barycenter.
-To this end, we compute the Wasserstein barycenter of multivariate Gaussian distributions, with the squared Euclidean distance as the cost function, i.e., $c(x,y)=\left\|x-y\right\|_{2}^{2}$, $x,y \in \mathbb{R}^D$.
-In all experiments, we use equal weights for input distributions, i.e., $\alpha_i=\frac{1}{N}$ for all $i=1,...,N$.
-Note that the proposed method is not limited to Euclidean distance and equal weights, which can be applied to a more general setting.
+Our aim is to examine whether \baby can accurately approximate the continuous barycenter.
+To this end, we compute the Wasserstein barycenter with the squared Euclidean distance as the cost function, i.e., $c(x,y)=\left\|x-y\right\|_{2}^{2}$, $x,y \in \mathbb{R}^D$.
+In all experiments, we use equal weights for input distributions, i.e., $\alpha_n=\frac{1}{N}$ for all $n=1,\ldots,N$.
+Note that the proposed method is not limited to Euclidean distance and equal weights, it can be applied to a more general setting.